Angelica Nwandu

 Angelica Nwandu (born May 10, 1989) is an American media personality.
-She the founder of the Shade Room, an Instagram-based media company focused on celebrity gossip.
+She is the founder of the Shade Room, an Instagram-based media company focused on celebrity gossip.
 Nwandu was dubbed "The Oprah of [her] generation" by Refinery29 and a "celebrity culture savant" by Complex.
 Time magazine named TSR in the 30 most influential on the internet in 2016.
 The New York Times called the Shade Room "Instagram's TMZ".

 Early life and education

 Angelica Nwandu was born in 1989 in Los Angeles, California, to Nigerian parents.
 In a November 2025 interview with Proximity Media, she revealed that her father murdered her mother when she was six years old.
 Subsequently, Nwandu grew up in foster care.
 She graduated from Loyola Marymount University.

 Career

 The Shade Room

 In 2016, Forbes named Nwandu to its 30 Under 30 list, saying she "revolutionized celebrity gossip" with the founding of the Shade Room.
 Cosmopolitan reports that the Shade Room's followers across platforms now total more than eight million people.
 TechCrunch named her to its list of "18 Female Founders Who Killed It in 2015" and BuzzFeed says Nwandu is "figuring things out faster than everyone else."